 In recent years, bakeries in New Orleans have multiplied — and become more diverse.
 Think of this list as a snapshot of the excellent bakeries New Orleans has to offer.
-All the bakeries here have some variety, not just sweets and not just breads, with a few notable exceptions.
+All the bakeries here have some variety, not just sweets, and not just bread, with a few notable exceptions.
 And while a number of home bakers have made a splash in New Orleans in the last few years (Katelyn Guerin’s Lagniappe Baking Co. and chef Dee Lavigne’s Deelightful Desserts, for example), for the purposes of this map, we’re sticking to bakery operations with physical shops.

-A word of caution: Remember that bakers rise before the sun, and generally close up shop in the afternoon, so do check hours in order to secure your goods.
+A word of caution: Remember that bakers rise before the sun, and generally close up shop in the early afternoon, so do check hours in order to secure your goods.

 Not seeing your favorite sweet spot on this list?
-Share the love by leaving sending us a tip or leaving us a comment.
-As usual, this list is not ranked, but organized by geography.Read More
+Share the love by leaving sending us a tip.Read More